mkbeh/Fereda/README.md

 ## Roadmap

-* [ ] Text files analysis by regex.
+* [ ] Text files analysis by regular expressions.
 * [ ] Databases analysis: including raw SQL request,
-by tables, columns names and fields values using regex.
+by tables, columns names and fields values using  regular expressions.
 * [ ] Restore hidden and removed images from gallery and messengers from the file system , including SDCARD.
 * [ ] Dump data: